CASCADE

 Common challenge

-The 65+ age cohort is rising from 18.2% of total EU population to 28.7% by 2080, creating an explosion in demand for elderly care services, currently unmet appropriately.
+The 65+ age cohort is rising from 18.2% of the total EU population to 28.7% by 2080, creating an explosion in demand for elderly care services, which tends to not be met appropriately.
 Patients are often 'parked' in expensive hospital beds as there is no suitable local service provision.
-Dementia services cost the EU €130bn p.a; 3 of the 4 countries have higher than average dementia rates >1.55%.
-To avoid overwhelming health systems, new approaches are needed for elderly/dementia care (EDC) across all ages with wide applicability across different cultural/social settings which crucially must be financially sustainable.
+Dementia services costs the EU €130bn per year.
+Additionally, 3 of the 4 2 Seas Member States have higher than average dementia rates (>1.55%).

 Overall objective